-You need to use your VPN to access tinder and it was using Tinder in Iran that I met a blue-haired beauty who I hitchhiked across the whole country with.
-If Tinder isn’t your thing; it’s easy to meet hot Iranian chicks simply by heading to local cafes or shisha bars.
+You need to use your VPN to access Tinder, but if that isn’t your thing; it’s easy to meet hot Iranians simply by heading to local cafes or shisha bars.

 In 1973, the Shah returned the oil fields to national control and raised export prices to further fund the country’s development.
 The West, who had enjoyed dirt cheap Iranian oil until this point, responded by fanning the flames of discontent amongst the Islamic right wing in the hopes that a change in government would lead to cheaper oil.
 It was largely because of foreign powers meddling behind the scenes that Iran changed so abruptly.

 In an attempt to avoid a civil war the Shah left Iran in January 1979.
 Just a couple of weeks later, Ayatollah Khomeini returned to Iran and received a heroes welcome.